Science

 Our science-based process results in music with a unique sound that has unique effects on your brain and performance, unlike services that just curate pre-existing music that wasn’t originally meant for that purpose.

-brain.fm’s research and methods
+Brain.fm’s research and methods

 Read our science

-Stimulating music supports attention in listeners with attentional difficulties
+Rapid modulation in music supports attention in listeners with attentional difficulties

-Woods, KJP., Sampaio, G.,, James, T., Przysinda, E., Spencer, A.,Hewett, A., Spencer, A., Morillon, B., & Loui, P. (2021)
+Woods, KJP., Sampaio, G.,, James, T., Przysinda, E., Spencer, A.,Hewett, A., Spencer, A., Morillon, B., & Loui, P. (2024)

 Modulation in background music influences sustained attention